 Why do people spent so much time worrying?
 Of course, it makes sense to worry about a potentially dangerous future event.
 However, people often worry about trivial events or about something that happened a long time ago.
+For some, this worry can be so overwhelming that it sprials into other serious mental issues, such as anxiety and depression.
+When getting to this stage, a solution needs to be found.
+Many people use marijuana from places like Top Dispensary as a way to reduce worry and the anxiety tied to it, though there are other methods you can try as prevention.
 All of this worrying seems to do little more than waste time and cause distress.
 So, why is it so prevalent?

 The Nature of Worry:

 One study attempted to understand what exactly worry entails.
 The study recruited participants who suffered from generalized anxiety disorder and a control group (who didn’t suffer with anxiety).
 All participants were asked to worry about a topic that had been bothering them and then subsequently to think about a positive future topic.
 Every 10 seconds, participants heard a beep.
 Each time they heard the beep, participants recorded whether their thoughts consisted of words or images.
 Participants also recorded how long each image remained in their minds.
 The researchers found that for all participants, images were briefer when worrying about a negative topic (than a positive topic) and that the duration of those images were shorter.
 Furthermore, the participants suffering from anxiety experienced even fewer images that also lasted for briefer periods of time than the control group.

 Why do people worry primarily verbally?
 Negative images have been found to increase anxiety symptoms to a much greater degree than negative words.
 So, people worry in images to avoid the negative feelings caused by the negative images.
 As other researchers put it: